Most visitors to this site will likely have heard the news already, but I have pancreatic cancer that has spread to my liver.

 the removal of the head of the pancreas, the duodenum including the duodenal papilla or ampulla of Vater, the proximal jejunum, gallbladder, and often the distal stomach.

-Wikipedia also specifically states that it “is performed to treat cancerous tumours of the head of the pancreas,” so you can see why it was of interest.
+Wikipedia also specifically states that it “is performed to treat cancerous tumors of the head of the pancreas,” so you can see why it was of interest.
 To save time, my gastroenterologist recommended direct transfer to George Washington University Hospital, one of the top local institutions for this surgery.

 Of course, it took two more days to actually accomplish that speedy transfer.
 And the GWUH radiologists wanted to examine all my scans themselves before signing off on this huge procedure.